MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 ## Inside Azure Monitor

-Azure monitor has been around for a while now, before this existed every services implemented (or failed to implement) their own method of capturing and displaying metrics.
-Some services where better at this than others and there was a very inconsistent approach.
+Azure monitor has been around for a while now.
+Before this, existing services were implementing their own method of capturing and displaying metrics.
+Some services where better than others and there was a very inconsistent approach.
 Azure Monitor was created as a means to provide a consistent way for resources (both IaaS and PaaS) to collect metrics and provide access to them.

 Azure monitor on it’s own provides a great solution if you are looking for either point in time, or short time scale metrics for a single resource.
 If your having an issue with a web app and you want to go and look at its performance metrics you can do this through Azure Monitor using the portal and see some great charts about what is happening now.